DamoM73/digital-solutions-text-2025/content/06_documentation/01_intro.md

 Each assessment is marked against a set of criteria that reflect the stages of that process: comprehending the problem, analysing it, synthesising and generating a solution, evaluating the outcome, and communicating clearly to a technical audience.
 Your documentation must make your thinking visible at each of these stages — markers can only award marks for what they can see in your response.

 Good documentation also helps you.
-Planning your user interface, data structures, and programmed components on paper before you build forces you to think through problems early, before they become expensive to fix.
+Planning your user interface, data structures, and programmed components on paper before you build forces you to think through problems early, before they become difficult to fix.

 :::{warning} What markers are looking for
 :class: dropdown